Get Profile

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is a single, clear sentence with no wasted words.
-It is front-loaded and efficient.
+The description is a single, front-loaded sentence with no wasted words.
+It clearly communicates the action, target resource, and scope without redundancy or filler.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.